Close Menu

 You may have visited our other article: How to disable press & hold to right click on Windows 10 and noticed that, sadly… IT NO LONGER WORKS!
 (It should still work for Windows 10, click here for the Windows 10 instructions).

 Yes, with Windows 11 Microsoft has changed how Windows 11 handles pen input.
 I guess this is important for their Microsoft Surface customers.
-However, being that many of us are on Desktop computers that offer a ton more value and longevity than laptops or tablets, it’s confusing why this feature is still enabled by default.
+With the rise of touchscreen devices I guess we can expect to see more and more of this kind of stuff in the future.

 Anyway, getting to the point, here is how you turn off press and hold to right click on Windows 11: